 Nurture thyself – Make sure to schedule time each day for things you find soothing – go for a walk, listen to music, get a massage, talk to friends, engage in hobbies (always room to develop one)

 You have needs – Your needs matter to you and to others.
 Don’t hesitate to express your needs, no matter how different it may be from what other people want from you.
 Saying “NO” is okay and shouldn’t make you feel guilty or upset for doing so.
 Your needs matter.

 New Routine – to say “divorce changes everything,” is an understatement.
 It can lead you to feelings of stress, chaos, and uncertainty.
 It may seem a little weird to start a new routine, but it does help with your feelings and increase your feelings of normalcy.
 If you know what your routine is, you always know what comes next.

-Don’t develop an addiction – During a divorce, you may want to do ANYTHING to make the hurt, pain, and lonlienss go away.
+Don’t develop an addiction – During a divorce, you may want to do ANYTHING to make the hurt, pain, and loneliness go away.
 We get that.
-Unfortunately, using drugs, alcohol, or food to escape is not only unhealthy, it prohibits growth and grief, and is a destructive thing to invite into your mind.
+Unfortunately, using drugs, alcohol, or food to escape is not only unhealthy, but it also prohibits growth and grief and is a destructive thing to invite into your mind.
 You’ve got to confront those feelings, not hide from them.